 - Service & structural warranties

-- Modular homes cannot be installed anywhere due to site access required by equipment
+- Modular homes cannot be installed at all build sites due to access required by modules and equipment

 - Customization is slightly limited

 The timeframe varies depending on manufacturer backlog and our capacity.
 The manufacturer backlog can vary from just 2-3 months to 7-9 months in higher demand periods.
 Once we receive the home from the manufacturer and set on foundation, it typically takes 2-5 months until ready for move-in.
 This can vary depending on weather, contractor schedules, factory load, etc. Add an additional 1-2 months if we are finishing the second floor of a cape or 2-story.
 A more complex home can take longer.
 Be advised that the lending process before ordering can take 2-3 months, sometimes longer.
 Additionally, building permits are required before we can order the home, which can take anywhere from just a couple days to several months depending on build location.

 We generally serve areas within two hours (about 100 miles) from our Model Home Sales Centers.
 We can install homes farther away, but it would need to be evaluated and priced on a case by case basis and may exclude certain items.
 For example, we may setup the home, but not finish the interior due to the distance.
 Silverpoint Homes is licensed in West Virginia, Virginia, North Carolina, & South Carolina